Electronics Engineering - Bachelor Project, 16 credits

 Examinations for courses that are cancelled or rescheduled such that they are not given in one or several years are held three times during the year that immediately follows the course, with examination scheduling that corresponds to the scheduling that was in force before the course was cancelled or rescheduled.

 When a course, or a written or oral examination (TEN, DIT, DAT, MUN), is given for the last time, the regular examination and two re-examinations will be offered.
 Thereafter, examinations are phased out by offering three examinations during the following academic year at the same times as the examinations in any substitute course.
+The exception is courses given in the period HT1, where the three examination occasions are January, March and August.
 If there is no substitute course, three examinations will be offered during re-examination periods during the following academic year.
 Other examination times are decided by the faculty programme board.
 In all cases above, the examination is also offered one more time during the academic year after the following, unless the faculty programme board decides otherwise.
 In total, 6 re-examinations are offered, of which 2 are regular re-examinations.
 In the examination registration system, the examinations given for the penultimate time and the last time are denoted.

 If a course is given during several periods of the year (for programmes, or on different occasions for different programmes) the faculty programme board or boards determine together the scheduling and frequency of re-examination occasions.